-We spent a long time in lockdown with much less activity than previous years; we tried a low-fat diet, a vegetarian diet with no real success.
+We spent a long time in lockdown with much less activity than in previous years; we tried a low-fat diet, a vegetarian diet with no real success.
 We did diet research, which included major plans and famous concepts.
-Now it’s late May 2020 and no ideal plan but eat light and 30 minutes gym daily.
+Now it’s late May 2020, and no ideal plan but to eat light and do 30 minutes of gym daily.

 Diet Research – End Game

 Why end game?
-Because mostly everything we found is based on the vegetarian diet, which is not 100% vegan as we could eat a little meat, fish and eggs, other diet researches showed a concept I learned in elementary school:
+Because mostly everything we found is based on the vegetarian diet, which is not 100% vegan as we could eat a little meat, fish, and eggs, other diet research showed a concept I learned in elementary school:

 - Eat less fat

 Lots of great recommendations but nothing different, nothing out of the box but mentoring to keep going and on track.

 Until… My lovely wife sent me a tweet from a doctor who is on Keto.
 We didn’t look at this one as it’s “eat more fat to burn fat.”
 It sounds to us like “spend money to save money.” – not what we learned.

 I’m not a big Twitter user, so, in my diet research, I was surprised by the number of tweets about Keto – that was almost a year ago.
 Today, it’s an even larger number 🙂 Time to look into it 🙂

 I contacted the doctor who sent me access to several articles about Keto and Paleo- I promised not to share them as his dissertation is not published, but I can talk about it.

 IT HIT ME LIKE A TON OF BRICKS